mitu2004/sigma-demo/README.md

 # sigma-demo
-tis is demo for git and github  class
+this is demo for git and github  class